einzigartigerName/shellson/README.md

 # shellson
-This (will) be a simple implementation of an Unix-Shell written in C.
+This is/will be a simple implementation of an Unix-Shell written in C.

 Only capable of executing single commands.